AlexeiTipenko/PersonalityTypeTextClassification/README.txt

 Output:

-The output will show some general visualizations at the beginning and will proceed to show the k-fold (k=5) results for each method, followed by training and testing results for the optimal method.
+The output will show some general visualizations at the beginning, as well the training and testing accuracy results for the optimal method (Logistic Regression using PCA).

 Notes: